-A new, victim-focused performance management framework was implemented in 2021, aligned to a refreshed strategic vision - "Preventing and fighting crime, keeping our communities and people safe."
+The Plan on a Page is now firmly embedded as the strategic vision - "Preventing and fighting crime, keeping our communities and people safe."
 A five-point strategy and four pillar plan details how the Constabulary will deliver this while maintaining core values around professionalism, accountability, respect and unity.